 Manufacturing the synthetic resins, plastic films, and pulp products used in adhesive tapes consumes significant amounts of electricity and energy, leading to greenhouse gas emissions.
 Sticky residues and tape left behind by adhesives hinder recycling, the burning of tapes releases harmful air pollutants, and the plastic tape itself is almost never recycled.
 That’s why EcoEnclose makes plant-derived, renewable, and naturally biodegradable tape.
 It’s water-resistant, dependable, and will help you seal up your boxes guilt-free!

 11. Tea Strainers

 Canadian researchers published a study that found that steeping a single plastic tea bag releases about 11.6 billion microplastics and 3.1 billion nanoplastics into each cup.
 This is because a plastic polymer called polypropylene helps tea bags keep their shape.
 Not all tea bags are made from plastic, but many have glue or other components that make it hard for tea bags to completely decompose.
 But if you switch to buying large bags of tea and reusable metal or silicone steepers like the ones at TopicTea, you can brew tea even greener than before!

 12. Reusable Snack Bags

 The average American family uses 500 plastic snack bags a year!
 This is not great since these bags are mostly made from polyethylene, do not decompose in landfills, and can contaminate your food with BPA.
-You can easily zip away plastic snack bags, though, if you switch over to Stasher Bags!These silicone bags are endlessly reusable, keep plastics out of our foods and oceans.
+You can easily zip away plastic snack bags, though, if you switch over to Stasher Bags or ZipTops!These silicone bags are endlessly reusable, keep plastics out of our foods and oceans.